make-software/how-to-casperlabs/src/faq-user.md

 ## Is there slashing?
 Can I lose my delegated tokens?

-Currently, slashing is not enabled on the Casper Mainnet.
-If a validator behaves poorly on the network, they may be evicted from the auction and you will not earn rewards during the period that the validator is evicted.
-When slashing is enabled, tokens will be removed as penalty for poor/malicious behavior in the network.
-In that case, you will lose tokens delegated to that validator.
+Currently, slashing is not enabled on the Casper Mainnet, and there are no plans to enable it in the near future.
+If a validator behaves poorly on the network, they may be evicted from the auction, and you will not earn rewards during the period that the validator is evicted.
+If slashing is ever enabled in the future—which would require approval through a governance vote—tokens could be removed as a penalty for poor or malicious behavior on the network.
+In that case, you could lose tokens delegated to that validator.

 ## What is the cost of delegation and undelegation?